bain3/pronotepy/README.md

 if client.login('username', 'password'):  # login() returns bool that signifies if it successfully logged itself in

-    # get the all the periods (may return multiple types like trimesters and semesters but it doesn't really matter
+    # get all the periods (may return multiple types like trimesters and semesters but it doesn't really matter
     # the api will get it anyway)
     periods = client.periods()